DintogaeSpiritEagle/pmfcp_portal/README.md

 This document exists to provide technical guidance to the developers of this application.

 ## Licence & Copyright
-This software application remains the sole property of the &copy;[PMFCParty PNG](https://www.pmfcparty.com/home).
+This software application remains the sole property of the &copy;[Ark Cyber Security Consultants](https://www.arkcybersecurityconsultants.com).
 Any unauthorized duplication of this appqlication for personal, malicious or monetary intent is considered a crime, and punishable by law.

 ## Installation on Local environment